arnokha/common_convolutions/README.md

 -------------
 #### TODO
  1. Include actual rounded weights of filters, with descriptions if possble.
+Also include their frequency.
  2. Frequency by what layers they occur in (bottom 1/3, middle 1/3, top 1/3)